 Ruiru Kiambu County, Kenya Travel Guide

-Ruiru sits in Kiambu County, part of Kenya’s Central Province, approximately 20 kilometers (12 miles) to the northeast of Nairobi’s central business district.
+Ruiru sits in Kiambu County, part of Kenya’s Central Province, approximately 20 kilometers (12 miles) to the northeast part of Nairobi’s central business district.
 The elevation is around 1,500 meters (4,900 feet) above sea level, contributing to a pleasant, a climate that is not extreme.

 Ruiru's history, like much of Kiambu County, intertwines with Kenya’s colonial past and agricultural development.
 In the early 20th century, British settlers established coffee and tea plantations, leading to the town becoming a service center for surrounding estates.